JacksonKuo/blog/_posts/2025-3-2-app-defense-part-9.markdown

 * PR opened or pushed to, default branch pushes, tag pushes
 * Pushes to open non-draft PRs

-To do PR open and PR merged you have to create two triggers, which is kinda annoying.
+To do PR open and PR push you have to create two triggers, which is kinda annoying.

 #### Performance
 CircleCI is pretty nice has provides 30,000 free credits per month.
 The default machine size is a large ubuntu vm (4CPU, 15 GB), which I've bumped down to `resource_class: medium`(2CPU, 7.5 GB).[^1] [^2]